elyby/docs/source/en/skins-system.rst

 .. _skin-request:
 .. function:: /skins/{nickname}.png

-   This URL is responsible for skins downloading.
+   This URL is responsible for downloading skins.
 The **nickname** param must be replaced with the player's nickname.
    The :samp:`.png` extension can be omitted.

-   The server will return a :samp:`404` status response in case when textures aren't found.
+   If textures aren't found, the server will return a :samp:`404` status response.

 .. _cape-request:
 .. function:: /cloaks/{nickname}.png

-   This URL is responsible for capes downloading.
+   This URL is responsible for downloading capes.
 The **nickname** param must be replaced with the player's nickname.
    The :samp:`.png` extension can be omitted.

-   The server will return a :samp:`404` status response in case when textures aren't found.
+   If textures aren't found, the server will return a :samp:`404` status response.

 .. function:: /textures/{nickname}

-   By this URL you can get textures for the **nickname** specified in the request.
-The result is a JSON document of the following format:
+   Via this URL you can get textures for the **nickname** specified in the request.
+The result'll be a JSON document of the following format:

    .. code-block:: javascript